clay/clay-kiln/docs/input.md

 * **validate.max** - Maximum number of items that the field must not exceed
 * **validate.requiredMessage** - Will appear when required validation fails
 * **validate.maxMessage** - Will appear when maximum validation fails
+* **restrictItemCreation** - boolean that prevents the addition of new items to the list if set to true, but allows the addition of values displayed by autocomplete.
+If it isn't present, all items can be added to the list
+* **restrictedErrorMessage** - message that is displayed when the user is prevented from adding an item

 ```yaml
   -